-Once inside, note the uniquely warm natural lighting; more than 50 percent of the building's exterior wall area is a double skin façade, with insulating tinted curtain walls and an interior of Monopan©, a translucent, honeycomb patterned material that allows natural light in without glare.
+Once inside, note the uniquely warm, natural lighting; more than 50 percent of the building's exterior wall is a double-skin façade, with insulating tinted curtain walls and an interior of Monopan©, a translucent, honeycomb-patterned material that allows natural light in without glare.

-MCA Denver features five galleries: Photography, Paper Works, Large Works, New Media, and Projects, each with rotating exhibits - guaranteeing that every visit to the museum offers a new experience.
+MCA Denver features five galleries — Photography, Paper Works, Large Works, New Media and Projects — each with rotating exhibits to guarantee that every visit to the museum offers a new experience.
 Make your way through the inviting stillness, taking time to linger if a piece catches your eye.

-Afterwards, spend a little time relaxing on MCA Denver's rooftop deck, a hidden jewel boasting 360-degree views of the Denver skyline.
-The Garden, created by local landscape architect Karla Dakin, features several steel-framed plant and flower beds suspended in space, floating above a pool of water.
-The MCA Café on the rooftop offers beverages, organic and locally grown food and free WiFi.
+Afterward, spend a little time relaxing on MCA Denver's rooftop deck, which boasts 360-degree views of the Denver skyline.
+The garden, created by local landscape architect Karla Dakin, features several steel-framed plant and flower beds suspended in space, floating above a pool of water.
+The MCA Café on the rooftop offers beverages, organic and locally grown food, and free Wi-Fi.

-Before heading to the next Denver art destination, stop in at Shop MCA, selling books, DVDs, clothing, and limited edition works of art - it's a perfect spot for an offbeat gift for the art lover in your family.
+Before heading to the next Denver art destination, stop in at SHOP MCA, selling books, DVDs, clothing and limited-edition works of art.
+It's the perfect spot for an off-beat gift for the art lover in your family.